dark

 Smart Features

-New to a device with inReach functionality is Garmin Connect compatibility.
+New to devices with inReach functionality, such as the GPSMAP 66i, is Garmin Connect compatibility.
 This allows you to add apps and special data fields made by Garmin’s community members.

 Accessories

-The GPSMAP 66i has a lot of compatible accessories.
-It has Garmin spline mount design which means it can be used with many of Garmin accessories already like RAM's spine mount for use with all RAM mounting products and Garmin's bike mount, backpack tether, belt clip, marine mount, lanyards and more.
-This doesn’t even go into its compatibility with the compatible fitness sensors, Geocaching beacon, HRM.
-To view the full list check out the ‘accessories’ tab on this page.
+The GPSMAP 66i has several compatible accessories.
+It has a Garmin spine mount design, meaning it can be used with many Garmin accessories already.
+This includes RAM's spine mounts for use with all RAM mount products and Garmin's bike mount, backpack tether, belt clip, marine mount, lanyards and more.
+This doesn’t even go into its compatibility with compatible fitness sensors, Geocaching beacons, and heart rate monitors.
+To view the full list check out the ‘Accessories’ tab on this page.

 GPSMAP 66i - Powered Mount Accessory